appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 * EditDelete
 * EditDeleteWithPreview
 * EditDeleteWithArchiveImage
+* EditDeleteWithArchiveImageAndPreview

 FocusBox
 """"""""
 This class uses :class:`django_cradmin.viewhelpers.listbuilder.base.ItemValueRenderer` as super, and is a good default class to use when setting the structure of views.
-It renders a item value in a styled focus box.
+It renders an item value in a styled focus box.

 TitleDescription
 """"""""""""""""